Dhruthishivani/Finance-Management-System/README.md

 **8) Select on the group expenses dropdown from the left and the Group Expense Sharing option will be available**

-Create Group Name: "demo"
+Create Group Name: "demo",
-Add Member Email: (add email)
+Add Member Email: (add email) ,
-Group ID: "123"
+Group ID: "123",
 Group Expense Amount:"1200"